Overview of the IBEP Bull Test

 - have genomic-enhanced EPDs

 The status of bulls for defects is checked on the breed association web sites.
 The traits fall into three categories, which are handled differently by IBEP.
-Below are the traits, with their letter abbreviations and the breeds where they are found.
+Below are the traits, with their letter abbreviations and the breeds whose breed associations test for them.
+This may not be a complete list, check with your breed association for current information and for their genetic defect policy

 Lethal Defects - Bulls which are potential carriers must be tested free of the defect to be sale eligible (for some breeds, they need to be tested free to be registered).
 These traits include: